Aitbytes/Securite-Cloud/content/Container Images & Supply Chain Attacks/3-Reverse-Engineering.md

 ---
-title: Reverse-Engineering
+title: 3 - Reverse-Engineering a Malicious Dockerfile
 ---

-# Reverse-Engineering a Malicious Dockerfile

 Ever wondered how a malicious Docker image is built?
 By reverse-engineering its Dockerfile, we can uncover the attacker's thought process and gain valuable insights into how these images operate.
 To do this, I used **dfimage**, a tool from GitHub that reconstructs a Dockerfile based on the metadata and structure of an image.
 While the initial output wasn’t perfect, it provided a solid starting point: